jaydenjcpy/dots/README.md

-These dotfiles are made based on the YouTube tutorial by sane1090x listed below.
+These dotfiles are made based on the YouTube tutorial by saneAspect (formally sane1090x) listed below.

 Credits: